microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/Set-MgGroupSiteListItemDriveItemContent.md

 # Set-MgGroupSiteListItemDriveItemContent

 ## SYNOPSIS
-Update content for the navigation property driveItem in groups
+The content stream, if the item represents a file.

 ## SYNTAX